cboin1996/showMeTheMoney/README.md

   - e.g. amazon transactions show up as amaz\*on, or amaz\*on mkt\*pl etc.  These are hard to predict and filter for, so the app asks the user to match these tougher storenames to either an existing one or create a new one.
 This way, if that storename shows up again, the app knows how to handle it, and what epenses go with it.
 - storesWithExpenses.json
   - Used to pair the storenames declared by the user to expenses selected from expenses.json
+- monthly_notes.json
+  - Keeps track of notes to be overlayed onto the plots
+- settings.json
+  - keeps track of which bank(s) you use, along with custimizable settings

 The 'db' folder contains two sub folders.. one for income and one for expenses.
 Upon import, the raw data is filtered and split into income and expenses, and saved in these respective folders